cross-seed/cross-seed.org/docs/basics/options.md

 sleep in between searching for each torrent.

 If you set it higher, it will smooth out the load on your indexer, however setting this lower will result in `cross-seed` running faster.
-We don't recommend setting this lower than 15, as it could garner unwanted attention from tracker staff.

 :::warning DISCLAIMER